-Today, plenty of companies offer paid backup solutions with useful benefits — from automation to priority customer support.
+Today, plenty of managed WordPress hosting companies offer paid backup solutions with useful benefits – from automation to priority customer support.
 If you have the budget for such services, then you might as well let them assist you in securing your site.

-Otherwise, read on and learn the tools and steps on how to back up your WordPress blog yourself.
+Otherwise, read on and learn the tools and steps on how to back up and migrarte your WordPress sites.

 What would a WordPress tutorial be without an introduction to plugins that help get the job done?